 Through the study of Algebra, students develop an understanding of the symbolic language of mathematics and the sciences.
 In addition, algebraic skills and concepts are developed and used in a wide variety of problem-solving situations.
 The first course in Algebra involves understanding, writing, solving, and graphing linear and quadratic equations, including systems of two linear equations in two unknowns.
 Students will also become comfortable with operations involving monomial and polynomial expressions, functions, relations and the basic rules of exponents.

 The geometry skills and concepts developed in this course are useful to all students.
 Aside from learning these skills and concepts, students will develop their ability to construct formal, logical arguments and proofs in geometric settings and problems.
 Starting with undefined terms and axioms, students learn to establish the validity of other assertions through logical deduction.
 This course’s emphasis is plane or Euclidean geometry, however coordinated and three-dimensional geometry are also explored.
 In this course, students begin to see how algebraic concepts add a new dimension to the understanding of geometry and conversely, how Geometry gives substance to Algebra.

 Below is a list of WGMS Math teachers.
-Also, click on Teacher Web Pages to learn more about our teachers and the classes they teach.
+Also, click on STAFF to learn more about our teachers and the classes they teach.